Click0910/level-task/README.md

 ## What is missing?

 - Complete unit tests.
-- Deploy Alembic in docker container (could be in a dedicate container or in an existing container with DB access)
+- (Optional) Deploy Alembic in docker container (could be in a dedicate container or in an existing container with DB access)
 - Refactor code, this is a naive implementation.

+And probably more things.

 ## Code Refactor